finos/common-domain-model/src/main/resources/distribution/README.txt

 /documentation
 Contains both the Java and CDM documentation in html format.
 In each on the sub-folders there is an index.html file.
 Open this file to use the documentation.
 You must extract the .zip archive before your browser can assess all the files and render them correctly.
+/lib
+The generated Java artefacts of the CDM, including its source code.
+Use this code to create CDM objects in Java and to execute calculation logic.
+Whilst there exists Java classes representing choice and data rules, these are still a work in progress.

+/lib/dependencies
+Contains all upstream dependencies necessary to compile and run the generated Java code.